-Hint: Get a copy of the productive job-hunting cheat sheet so you can get through the job-searching process confidently and quickly.
+Hint: Get a copy of the Productive Job-Hunting Game Plan so you can get through the job-searching process confidently and quickly.

 6. Tell me about your first job (that required a four-year-degree) out of college.
 And how long did it take you to get that job?